DCx91/ha-addons/README.md

 # 🏠 Home Assistant Apps

-Community add-on repository for Home Assistant.
+Community app repository for Home Assistant.

 ## Apps in this repository